Larder Love

 I love chutney, that spicy, savoury version of jam.
 Something that takes a plain ham sandwich into a new and exciting realm of taste sensation.
 It makes crackers and cheese into a feast and adds excitement to a bowl of soup, stew or livens up a cold meat salad.

 Chutney can be made using all types of fruits and vegetables.
-This pineapple chutney is simple, spicy and quick to make.
+This pineapple chutney recipe is simple, spicy and quick to make.

 It’s golden colour is cheery enough to brighten the dullest day and if you make it now and set it aside to mature for a month it will be just perfect for Christmas time.